chainstack/docs/docs/tutorials/optimism/bridge-ether-from-ethereum-l1-to-optimism-l2-using-the-optimism-javascript-sdk.md

 * Imports libraries and tools.
 * Declares the required constants using the environment variables.
 * Creates provider instances for L1 (Ethereum Goerli testnet) and L2 (Optimism Goerli testnet).
-* Creates wallet instances; the `getSigners()` function uses the private key to create wallet instances with the ethers library; they will be used to query balances and sign transactions.
+* Creates wallet instances.
+The `getSigners()` function uses the private key to create wallet instances with the Ethers library.
+These instances will be used to query balances and sign transactions.

 ### Use the Optimism JavaScript SDK to bridge ether between L1 and L2

-Create a function to retrieve the networks' Chain IDs, and create a `CrossChainMessenger` instance using the Optimism JavaScript SDK:
+Create a function to retrieve the networks' chain IDs and a `CrossChainMessenger` instance using the Optimism JavaScript SDK:

 ```js
 // Get Chain IDs using ethers
 async function chainIds() {
   const l1Network= await l1Provider.getNetwork();
   const l2Network = await l2Provider.getNetwork();

   const l1ChainId = l1Network.chainId
   const l2ChainId = l2Network.chainId